Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats run` will run functional and targeted security tests written in the CATS YAML format

 - `cats lint` will run OpenAPI contract linters, also called `Linter` Fuzzers

+- `cats info` will print debug information that are useful when submitting bug reports

 :::tip
 Each sub-command has its own help.
 You can run `cats sub-command -h` to check all available arguments: `cats fuzz -h`.